credentialing a new doctor

 Why did this happen?
 Because the doctor was previously enrolled with Medicaid as a student under a different location while completing his internship.
 The doctor’s CAQH and NPPES taxonomy code information that were pulled when the application was processed stated he was still a student.
 Medicaid had simply added new locations to his current enrollment as a student.

 In order for this doctor to bill as a full-service provider, the office needed to fill out a new application and wait another two to three months before it was approved.
 All of the previous visits that were billed weren’t paid because Medicaid would not backdate their enrollment.

 Medicaid is notoriously difficult to work with.
 Like most government agencies, they are understaffed and extremely busy.
 The reps don’t have time to help, or often they aren’t as invested in the outcome as you are.
 After what feels like an eternity on hold, when you finally get someone on the line, they tend to push you back to where you started: the website.

 Help is rare and hard to find.
 And answers aren’t clear.

 No doubt the practice above experienced the frustrations of working with Medicaid.
 Medicaid is tricky.
 But there are a couple of things that the practice could have done to minimize the frustration—and get paid for the rookie optometrist’s services:

-When a practice onboards a new doctor, part of the protocol should be having the new doctor review his/her CAQH to make sure it’s current and up to date.
+When a practice onboards and starts credentialing a new doctor, part of the protocol should be having the new doctor review his/her CAQH to make sure it’s current and up to date.
 The doctor should also look into their NPPES upon graduating and change his/her taxonomy code from “Student” to “Optometrist.”